NexQuake / Documentation

 terminating Selected for shutdown; removed when process exits.

-Backends move to draining only when at least two active backends remain and total free slots minus the backend's cap still meets headroom.
-Draining backends with zero players for 6 consecutive poll cycles (≈3 seconds) are shut down.
-The last running backend in a pool is never despawned.
+Instances move to draining only when at least two active instances remain and total free slots minus the instance's cap still meets headroom.
+Draining instances with zero players for 6 consecutive poll cycles (≈3 seconds) are shut down.
+The last running instance of a server is never despawned.

 Background Music (BGM)